UKHSA Research Using Animals

 Replacement

-Replacement is the use of non-animal alternatives in place of using animals.
-While suitable non-animal alterntives that completely model the complex human health responses to environmental hazards or pathogens are currently unavailable, UKHSA is working on multiple new approach methodologies (NAMs) This includes Organ on a Chip, systems to help develop vaccines, drugs and theraputics agains a broad range of dangerous infectious diseases including Mers and Influenza viruses.
+Replacement is the use of non-animal alternatives in place of animals.
+While suitable non-animal alternatives that completely model the complex human health responses to environmental hazards or pathogens are currently unavailable, UKHSA is working on multiple new approach methodologies (NAMs).
+This includes Organ on a Chip, systems to help develop vaccines, drugs and therapeutics against a broad range of dangerous infectious diseases including MERS and Influenza viruses.
+In the long term, we anticipate that this research will accelerate the rate of development of novel medicines.
+In addition, we are developing and validating new cell-based tests to support animal-free chemical safety regulations.

 Reduction